 - Full Statement Image and IRS Filing: This option returns a complete print image of the statement to be delivered to the investor.
 Also, a 1099 filing is made with the IRS on behalf of the subscriber.

-TEFRA Glossary Close Tax Information Service for Structured Product Securities.
+FIS TEFRA Glossary Data Services Close Tax Information Service for Structured Product Securities.

 New inventions of financial engineering have introduced to the market many structured product instruments whose payment events have grown in complexity, requiring additional information, which, in some cases changes from year to year.
-To assist brokerage firms in capturing all the reporting events correctly, WSC provides various tax related information and consolidated reports via the TEFRA Glossary service.
+To assist brokerage firms in capturing all the reporting events correctly, WSC FIS Tax Information Reporting Suite (FIS TIRS) provides various tax related information and consolidated reports via the TEFRA Glossary service.
 Among the areas covered by the service are: